TRANSCRANIAL ELECTROMAGNETIC TREATMENT (TEMT)

 TEMT technology is similar in a number of ways to the electromagnetic waves generated by cell phones.
-Numerous studies in normal humans have shown that such exposure provides beneficial cognitive changes to the EEG, increases brain energy production, and has no deleterious effects on health over many years.
-In technology also similar to our TEMT, electromagnetic treatment is already an established therapeutic when given to the body (arm, torso, etc.) to treat pain, fracture repair, and wound healing.
-Therefore, electromagnetic treatment for human conditions has been around for years .
+Numerous studies in normal humans have shown that such exposure can provide beneficial cognitive changes to the EEG, increases brain energy production, and has no deleterious effects on health over many years.
+Moreover, recent epidemiologic studies involving hundreds of thousands of subjects have all concluded that electromagnetic exposure to the brain (via cell phones) for 15-20 years does not increase the risk of any form of cancer, including brain gliomas.

 CURRENT DEVELOPMENTAL STATUS

-NeuroEM Therapeutics’ Phase I clinical trial was approved in early 2016 by the Western Institutional Review Board (WIRB).
+NeuroEM Therapeutics’ Phase I clinical trial in AD patients was approved in early 2016 by the Western Institutional Review Board (WIRB).
 The WIRB also designated the company’s MemoEM 1000 head device being used in that trial as a Non-Significant Risk device.
-This pioneering trial is now on-going at the University of South Florida’s Byrd Alzheimer’s Institute in Tampa, Florida.
-It is the first clinical study involving long-term administration of TEMT to the entire human brain.
-Completion of the trial is anticipated for Spring 2018, with public disclosure of the results shortly thereafter.
-The design and details of this clinical trial can be attained by going to ClinicalTrials.gov and entering the indicator number NCT 02958930 into the search window or by typing in “Alzheimer’s, electromagnetic”.
+This pioneering clinical trial (recently completed), was the first clinical study involving long-term administration of TEMT to the entire human brain.
+Public disclosure of the results from this Phase I clinical trial will occur shortly.
+The design and details of the clinical trial can be viewed by going to ClinicalTrials.gov and entering the indicator number NCT 02958930 into the search window or by typing in “Alzheimer’s, electromagnetic”.

 Arendash, G.W.
 Review of the Evidence that Transcranial Electromagnetic Treatment (TEMT) will be Safe and Effective Against Alzheimer’s Disease.
 Journal of Alzheimer’s Disease, in press.
 EMF Review in JAD